TerminalAddict/jekyll-paginate-terminaladdict/README-AUTOPAGES.md

     # Optional, the permalink for the  pagination page (:cat is replaced),
     # the pagination permalink path is then appended to this permalink structure
     permalink: '/category/:cat'
+    # Optional, when true logging related to category pages will be supressed.
+    silent: false
+    slugify:
+      mode: 'default'   # :cat is slugified.
+Modes: default, raw, pretty, ascii, latin
+      case: false       # Whether to replace all uppercase letters with their lowercase counterparts

   # Collection pages, omit to disable
   collections: